Cyclone Softball Camps

 Head Coach

-Iowa State head softball coach Stacy Gemeinhardt-Cesler enters her sixth season at the helm of the program.
-Gemeinhardt-Cesler has guided the Cyclones to a 117-130 mark in her first five years with the program.
-She holds a career mark of 270-206 record in nine seasons of coaching collegiate softball.
+Iowa State head softball coach Stacy Gemeinhardt-Cesler enters her ninth season as the Cyclone head coach in 2014.
+Gemeinhardt-Cesler has guided the Cyclones to a 173-231 mark in her first eight years with the program.
+She holds a career mark of 326-207 record in 11 seasons of coaching collegiate softball.

-Junior Rachel Zabriskie continued to tear up the pitching record books in 2010, collecting an Iowa State-best 255 strikeouts in 227.2 innings pitched, a Cyclone-record 7.84 strikeouts per seven innings.
+As a sophomore in 2010, Zabriskie collected an Iowa State-best 255 strikeouts in 227.2 innings pitched, a Cyclone-record 7.84 strikeouts per seven innings.
 Zabriskie finished the season with a school-record 20 wins, the third-straight year she broke the record for wins.

 In 2009, Iowa State finished 26-29 overall and won a school-record seven games in Big 12 play.
-After starting slow in league action, Iowa State was the second-best team in the Big 12 over the final half of the season despite being hampered by a number of injuries to key players, going 6-3 to finish 7-11.
+After starting slow in league action, Iowa State was the second-best team in the Big 12 over the final half of the season, going 6-3 to finish 7-11.
 The Cyclones advanced to the second round of the Big 12 Championships in back-to-back seasons for the first time in school history.

 In Gemeinhardt-Cesler's second season, the coach's philosophy of blending speed and power began to take shape on the field as Iowa State nearly doubled its stolen base numbers from the previous year with 63 steals.
 The improved speed didn't hinder their power as the Cyclones hit 24 homers, the most since 2002.